 Are you unemployed or low-income?
 Have you been laid off or been notified there will be a lay-off?
-If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new career.
+If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new career.
 There is no out-of-pocket for you.
-Let’s see if you qualify!
+Let’s see if you are eligible!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
 Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
-Some markets are stronger than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the amount of qualified workers is very low.
+Some markets are hotter than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the amount of certified workers is very low.
 The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
-Employers desperately need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-Each year, more businesses are realizing the benefits Business Analysts offer.
-Because of this, the Business Analyst job market is expected to grow at a rate of 19% over the next 10 years!
-With that amount of growth, businesses are already fighting for every Business Analyst they can get and pay good salaries.
-One of the most significant changes to this career is the need for business intelligence skills, like Excel, SQL, Power BI and Tableau.
-Organizations now mostly depend on data analysis technologies like Big Data analysis for business growth.
+Every year, more businesses are realizing the benefits Business Analysts offer.
+Because of this, the Business Analyst job market is expected to climb at a rate of 19% over the next 10 years!
+With that amount of growth, businesses are already fighting for every Business Analyst they can find and pay good salaries.
+One of the biggest changes to this career is the need for business intelligence skills, like Excel, SQL, Power BI and Tableau.
+Organizations now mostly depend on data analysis technologies like Big Data analysis for company growth.
 With the right certifications, business analysts will get the business intelligence abilities they need to succeed in their careers.

-Responsible administrative assistants perform several administrative jobs and clerical tasks.
-Duties include providing support to managers and employees, helping in every day office needs and managing the company’s general administrative duties.
-The more skilled administrative assistants can make a surprisingly good salary if they have the necessary abilities.
+Responsible executive secretaries perform several administrative jobs and clerical tasks.
+Duties include providing assistance to managers and employees, helping in every day office needs and managing the company’s general administrative duties.
+The more skilled executive secretaries can make a surprisingly good salary if they have the necessary abilities.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides no cost training grants to help workers get trained, certified and placed in big demand careers such as IT, cyber-security, business analysis, project management and more.
-The idea is that there are fields in which there are not enough qualified workers and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing no cost funding for job training in big demand fields to those who are eligible for this grant.
+It provides no cost training grants to help workers get trained, certified and placed in big demand careers such as information technology, cyber-security, business analysis, project management and more.
+The idea is that there are fields in which there are not enough certified workers and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing no cost funding for job training in big demand fields to those who are eligible for this grant.
 This training is intended to make your skills marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
-If you qualify, everything is included, even the exam.
+If you are eligible, everything is covered, even the exam.
 The amounts vary by county but can be as high as $10,000 in some areas.

-This is a jobs program so you must select a program where there is a high likelihood of employment.
+This is a jobs program so you must choose something where there is a high likelihood of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
-They want to make sure you select a career that is in high demand.
-For each authorized occupation, there will be authorized training programs to choose from.
+They want to make sure you select an occupation that is in high demand.
+For each authorized career, there will be authorized training programs to choose from.

-The 3 most typical classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could be eligible as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could be eligible under Adult Low Income.
-For youths age 18-24, you might be eligible if you are not going to school.
+The three most typical classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could get approved as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could get approved under Adult Low Income.
+For youths age 18-24, you might get approved if you are not going to school.
 You must also be found to be “suitable.”
 This is not an entitlement.
-The process is perplexing so it is best to speak with us first to see if you qualify.
+The process is perplexing so it is best to speak with us beforehand to see if you are eligible.

-You need to select a plan that can be finished in a short period of time that will raise your marketability enough to help get you placed.
+You want a program that can be finished in a short period of time that will increase your marketability enough to help get you placed.
 We look at the best ways to use your experience to add a certification that will make you attractive to hiring managers and easier to place.
 Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

 There is no cost to you if you are eligible.
 Nothing to pay or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with an extremely bureacratic government agency.
 The process is as clear as mud.
-A number of schools are hesitant to work with WIOA if they can avoid it.
-I highly recommend you consult with an expert.
+Many schools are hesitant to work with WIOA if they can avoid it.
+I highly advise you consult with an expert.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 I have over 20 years’ experience in higher education.
 I, too, was laid off from my position several years ago and struggled to get employed again because of ageism.
 Luckily, I got back to work, but this time on the corporate side.
 Then I learned about the WIOA grant and knew what an opportunity this could be for the unemployed or people with a low income.
-Most people do not relish working with it becase of all the bureaucracy.
-The processes vary from one county to the next and are constantly changing.
+Many others do not relish working with it becase of all the bureaucracy.
+The rules vary from one county to the next and are often changing.
 However, I have always been good at dealing with red tape.
-My experience working in career education gives me an in depth grasp of the many career options and what it takes to get hired.
+My experience working in career education gives me an in depth awareness of the many career options and what it takes to get hired.
 I now specialize in helping veterans, unemployed (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
-Let’s see what you qualify for!
+Let’s see what you are eligible for!